-The aim of this project is to look at existing examples of engagement between Māori entities and the science sector to determine where the obstacles are and the means of correcting or preventing them.
-Our objective is to explore what strategies have been used by Māori entities to deal with the dilemma caused by this misalignment, and how these strategies have potentially changed the rules of engagement and contributed to the growth and development of the entities.
-This collaborative project between BERL and Te Kotahi Research Institute is funded by Te Puni Kōkiri.
+The aim of this project was to look at existing examples of engagement between Māori entities and the science sector to determine where the obstacles are and the means of correcting or preventing them.
+Our objective was to explore what strategies have been used by Māori entities to deal with the dilemma caused by this misalignment, and how these strategies have potentially changed the rules of engagement and contributed to the growth and development of the entities.
+This collaborative project between BERL and Te Kotahi Research Institute was funded by Te Puni Kōkiri.

 Te Toi Roa: Towards an Evaluation Methodology for Mana Whenua and Mataawaka Well-Being in Tamaki Makaurau

 This scoping project was commissioned by the Independent Māori Statutory Board (IMSB) to inform the development of an evaluation methodology for mana whenua and mātaawaka wellbeing in Tāmaki Makaurau.
 The project aimed to identify the issues associated with measuring wellbeing, how Māori outcomes and measures have been included in council planning documents, and a preferred approach for developing a framework of mana whenua and mātaawaka wellbeing.